blaenk/site/input/notes/react.markdown

 var app = <MyComponent someProperty={true} />;
 ```

-JavaScript expressions---both attribute and child---can be embedded into JSX with curly braces `{}`.
+JavaScript expressions can be embedded into JSX with curly braces `{}` within attributes and as children.
 Comments should also be contained within expressions.

 ``` javascript
 var person = <Person name={window.isLoggedIn ? window.name : ''} />;